On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Representations on Spaces of -Differentials

-We remark that the condition $g_{X}=1$ in Proposition \ref{gX1} is rather restrictive on $G$.
-For $g_{S}=1$ we get an isogeny of elliptic curves, for which the Galois group is an Abelian group generated by at most two elements.
-On the other hand, if $g_{S}=0$ then the equality from Corollary \ref{Galgen} can be satisfied only if there are 4 branching values with $\psi$-classes all of order 2, or 3 branching values whose $\psi$-classes have orders $(3,3,3)$, $(2,4,4)$ or $(2,3,6)$ (not necessarily distinct), and in no other situation.
-Moreover, we have seen that each value $\zeta_{o(C)}^{l}$ is attained on $G$ by some character $\chi\in\widehat{G}$.
-We also know that the number $t_{\chi}$ must be integral for every $\chi$ (see Corollary \ref{divgens}), and in fact it must equal 0 for $\chi=\mathbf{1}$, 2 for $\chi=\chi_{X}$, and 1 for any other character $\chi$.
-In fact, the equality from Corollary \ref{Galgen} then implies that $u_{\chi_{X},C}=o(C)-1$ for every class $C$ with $r_{C}>0$.
-Knowing the numbers $u_{\chi,C}$ for every class $C$ with $r_{C}>0$ determines $\chi$ (since the quotient between two characters having the same values would contain all these classes in its kernel), so that $\widehat{G}$ must be embedded as a subgroup of $\prod_{C|r_{C}>0}\zeta_{o(C)}^{\mathbb{Z}/o(C)\mathbb{Z}}$.
 This allows us to deduce that $G$ is a group whose character group $\widehat{G}$ is one of the following finite list.
-In the case with 4 branching values with $\psi$-images of order 2 (not necessarily distinct), we know that $\chi_{X}$ has order 2, and there might be (in case enough classes are distinct) additional characters, which attain $-1$ on two classes and 1 on two others.
+In the case with 4 branching images with $\psi$-images of order 2 (not necessarily distinct) we know that $\chi_{X}$ has order 2, and there might be (in case enough classes are distinct) additional characters, which attain $-1$ on two classes and 1 on two others (for the integrality of $t_{\chi}$).
 Hence in this case $\widehat{G}$ is a vector space over the field of two elements, of dimension between 1 and 3.
-If $f$ has 3 branching values (not necessarily distinct) whose $\psi$-images are of order 3 then $\chi_{X}$ has order 3, and in case all the 3 classes are distinct there may exist the characters attaining different values on different classes there. $\widehat{G}$ is then a vector space over the field of three elements, whose dimension is either 1 or 2.
-In the case of branching values of $\psi$-orders 2, 4, and 4, the order of $\chi_{X}$ is 4, and it either generates $\widehat{G}$, or, in case the two classes of order 4 are distinct, $\widehat{G}$ might be of order 8 (the additional characters either attain $i$ and $-i$ on the two classes of order 4 and 1 on the third class, or $-1$ on two of the classes and 1 on the remaining one).
-Finally, for classes of orders 2, 3, and 6 the integrality of $t_{\chi}$ implies that if $\chi(C)$ is of order 6 when $o(C)=6$ and $r_{C}>0$ then the numbers $u_{\chi,C}$ for the other two classes for which $r_{C}>0$ is uniquely determined.
+If $f$ has 3 branching images (not necessarily distinct) whose $\psi$-images are of order 3 then $\chi_{X}$ has order 3, and in case all the 3 classes are distinct $\widehat{G}$ may also contain the characters attaining the three different possible values on the three different classes.
+Hence $\widehat{G}$ is then a vector space over the field of three elements, whose dimension is either 1 or 2.
+In the case of branching images with $\psi$-orders 2, 4, and 4, the order of $\chi_{X}$ is 4, and there are two possibilities: Either $\chi_{X}$ generates $\widehat{G}$, or, in case the two classes of order 4 are distinct, $\widehat{G}$ might be of order 8 (the additional characters either attain $i$ and $-i$ on the two classes of order 4 and 1 on the third class, or attain $-1$ on two of the classes and 1 on the remaining one).
+Finally, for classes of orders 2, 3, and 6 denote by $C_{6}$ the class for which $o(C_{6})=6$ and $r_{C_{6}}>0$ (i.e., $r_{C_{6}}=1$), and if $\chi\in\widehat{G}$ is such that $\chi(C_{6})$ is of order 6 then the integrality of $t_{\chi}$ implies that the numbers $u_{\chi,C}$ for the other two classes with $r_{C}>0$ is uniquely determined.
 Therefore $\chi_{X}$ generates $\widehat{G}$, and it is of order 6.
 Examples of all these branching situations can be obtained using $Z_{n}$-curves (where $G$ and $\widehat{G}$ are cyclic): The $Z_{n}$-curves $w^{2}=\prod_{i=1}^{4}(z-\lambda_{i})$, $w^{3}=\prod_{i=1}^{3}(z-\lambda_{i})$, $w^{4}=(z-\lambda_{1})(z-\lambda_{2})(z-\lambda_{3})^{2}$, and $w^{6}=(z-\lambda_{1})(z-\lambda_{2})^{2}(z-\lambda_{3})^{3}$ (with the different $\lambda_{i}$s in the same equation being distinct complex numbers) all have genus 1 with no branching over $\infty$.